 - Assist in developing and reviewing the school improvement plan;

-- Work with the principal to develop, conduct, and report the results of an annual survey of parents, guardians, and teachers on issues related to school climate;
+- Work with the principal to develop, conduct and report the results of an annual survey of parents, guardians and teachers on issues related to school climate; or

 - Provide advice to the principal on other major policy matters affecting the school except on matters related to collective bargaining agreements.